lunar/snyk_exporter/README.md

 go build
 ```

-You can build inside a docker imagee as well.
+You can build inside a docker image as well.
 This produces a `snyk_exporter` image that can run with the binary as entry point.

 ```